ni-be/raindeer/README.md

 ## User-Stories:
 1) Download tool for datasets from the Deutschen Wetter Dienst / German weather service
 2) Automaticaly create dataframes and if needed download the data.
-3) Fourier Analysis - TODO more details
+3) Fourier Analysis - a tool to look for patterns in the data via frequency analysis
-4) Between Years - TODO more details
+4) Between Years - creates simple or advanced plots between two given months of any year
 5) UserStory 3 - TODO more details
 6) Userstory 8 - TODO more details
 7) TODO Joul USER STORY